How To Choose The Best Online Casino For Roulette

 Roulette is quite similar to blackjack, in that everyone in the general public (even if they’ve never so much as glanced at an online casino) knows what a roulette wheel looks like.
 In fact, that spinning red and black wheel is an utterly iconic casino image.

-However, roulette is very much unlike blackjack in that choosing where to play roulette online comes down to the variety of games available rather than having to closely consider which rule variations are offered.
+So, roulette is very much unlike blackjack in that choosing where to play roulette online comes down to the variety of games available rather than having to closely consider which rule variations are offered.

 Our comparison table below will help you choose the best online casino for roulette according to your own preferences.
 If you’re looking for variety and your favorite game is roulette, we’d suggest Leo Vegas or Bet365.
 If you simply want to play once in a while, all of the UK online casinos on the list will be sufficient – they just specialize in other areas like slots.